What are the national curriculum expectations for science?

 Where can I go for additional support?

 Explorify has a number of resources available to help with planning ideas and mapping the enquiry types to Explorify activities.
-There are also articles to support teaching those 'trickier' topics such as evolution and inheritance and a key vocabulary list.

 We also have the Science Leader Toolkit which provides guidance for subject leaders on the curriculum, and much more!